Why the new PBS Kids logo got rid of the kid

 Even still, on its own the PBS Kids logo does look a bit less fun to me than the previous iteration—and I can’t help but wonder if keeping faces of some sort may have helped kids see themselves in the brand.
 However, this criticism is largely mitigated by the rest of the PBS Kids brand system.

-Dash, along with his co-mascots Dee and Dot, will technically stick around, but they’ll be joined by an endless collection of new characters, who have evolved from green people into all people.
+Dash is gone, while co-mascots Del, Dot, and Dee will technically stick around, albeit joined by an endless collection of new characters, who have evolved from green people into all people.

 Building on similar character shapes that PBS Kids already uses, designers created a whole kit of mix-and-match humans who represent an array of races, ethnicities, and physical abilities—but also mixed in a few blue, green, and purple friends as well.
 (If you’re a PBS Kids watcher, some of these new people will be familiar.
 Their rollout began in late 2021.)